 psPAS is a PowerShell interface for the CyberArk REST Web Services.

-It issues commands to the Web Service allowing a user to issue create, list, modify and delete operations to be
+It send commands to the Web Service, enabling a user to issue create, list, modify, and delete commands to be

-To use psPAS, access to a CyberArk Privileged Access Security Web Service, as well as a user account with which to
+To utilise psPAS, you must have access to a CyberArk Privileged Access Security Web Service and a user account

 PS C:\> New-PASSession -Credential $VaultCredentials -BaseURI https://PVWA_URL